 Prediction and Feature Assessment

-This script was written for the course on Analysis of High-Dimensional Data of the CAS in Advanced Statistical Data Science (CAS ASDS) held at the University of Bern.
+This script was written for the course on Analysis of High-Dimensional Data held at the University of Bern and the ETH Zurich.
 Much of the content is based on the book from Hastie, Tibshirani, and Friedman (2001).
 The course has a focus on applications using R (R Core Team 2022).
 All data sets used throughout the script can be downloaded from github.

 What are high-dimensional data and what is high-dimensional statistics?
 The Statistics Department of the University of California, Berkeley summarizes it as follows:

 High-dimensional statistics focuses on data sets in which the number of features is of comparable size, or larger than the number of observations.
 Data sets of this type present a variety of new challenges, since classical theory and methodology can break down in surprising and unexpected ways.